dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 ~~~~~~~~~~~~~~~

 It's possible to write `browser chrome mochitests`_ for your extension the same
-way we write tests for Firefox.
+way we write tests for Datalus.
 One of the example extensions linked throughout
 this document includes a test_, for instance.

 See the readme in the example-addon-experiment_ repo for a workflow.